noErrdev/python-chatops-incident-mplatform/docs/content/slack.md

     - in **OAuth Tokens** click the button **Install to &lt;your_workspace&gt;**, then **Allow**
     - use "Bot User OAuth Token" as ENV `SLACK_BOT_USER_OAUTH_TOKEN` (use in 2.3 [here](installation.md#23-impulse))
 3. In **Basic Information** section:
-    - in **App Credentials** subsection:
+    - in the **App Credentials** subsection:
         - use "Verification Token" as ENV `SLACK_VERIFICATION_TOKEN` (use in 2.3 [here](installation.md#23-impulse))
     - in **Display Information** subsection:
         - you can set [our logo](https://github.com/eslupmi/site/blob/main/static/logo.png?raw=true) as **App icon**

 ## Configure channels

-1. To use IMPulse bot in private channels you **should** add it manually.
-Run command in all necessary private channels:
+1. To use the IMPulse bot in private channels, you **must** manually invite it.
+Run this command in each required private channel:

     ```
     /invite @IMPulse
     ```

-2. `application.admin_users` **should** be in all `route` channels.
+2. All users from `application.admin_users` **must** be present in every channel listed in the `route` block.

-3. Add users from `application.chains` to their channels.
+3. Add users from `application.chains` to their respective channels.

-    To make it simpler you can add all `application.users` to all channels from `route` block.
+    For simplicity, you can add all users from `application.users` to all channels listed in the `route` block.

-4. Highly recommend to set "Just @mentions" notifications for every of `application.users` for their `route` channels.
-Users on their channels should:
+4. We highly recommend setting notification preferences to "Just @mentions" for each user in their `route` channels.
+   Each user should:
+    - right-click on the channel
-    - press **right mouse button** on channel and select "Change notifications"
+    - select "Change notifications"
-    - select "Mentions" and check "Also include @channel and @here
+    - choose "Mentions" and check the option "Also include @channel and @here"
-    - press **Save Changes**
+    - Click **Save Changes**.